 Sync Settings

 Once the users have been enabled, you can modify sync settings to suit your firm's needs.
 On the Sync Settings tab, scroll down to locate the Event Settings section.
-Within this section, you can modify settings by toggling the different event setting options on and off.
+Within this section, you can modify settings by toggling off and on the different event setting options.
 The options available are as follows:

 -